project-koku/koku-metrics-operator/docs/report-fields-description.md

 - `memory_rss_usage_container_max`: Maximum RSS memory usage for the container.
 - `memory_rss_usage_container_sum`: Total RSS memory usage for the container.

-### 3. Persistent Volume Metrics Report
+### 3. Persistent Volume Metrics

-This report provides insights into metrics related to persistent volumes.
+Fields for metrics related to persistent volumes:

-- Query: `persistentVolumeMetricsQuery`

-**Fields:**

 - `namespace`: The namespace associated with the persistent volume claim.
 - `pod`: The name of the pod associated with the persistent volume claim.
-- `persistentvolumeclaim`: The

- name of the persistent volume claim.
+- `persistentvolumeclaim`: The name of the persistent volume claim.
 - `persistentvolume`: The name of the persistent volume.
 - `storageclass`: The storage class of the persistent volume claim.
 - `persistentvolumeclaim_capacity_bytes`: Capacity of the persistent volume claim in bytes.